ibm-cloud-docs/vmwaresolutions/archiref/veeam-cr-sa/veeam-cr-sa-components.md

 The "all-in-one" server is installed automatically when the Veeam service instance is ordered.
 At order time, one of the following deployment options can be selected:

-* VM - Veeam components that are installed on a Windows®-based virtual machine (VM) hosted on the vCenter Server® instance.
+* VM - Veeam components that are installed on a Windows®-based virtual machine (VM) hosted on the {{site.data.keyword.vcf-auto}} instance.
 * VSI - Veeam components installed on a Windows-based VSI.
 * Bare metal - Veeam components installed on a Windows-based bare metal server.